 Do not rely solely upon the LDA system.
-LDA is not a system which automatically drives the vehicle or reduces the amount of attention that must be paid to the area in front of the vehicle.
-The driver must always assume full responsibility for driving safely by always paying careful attention to the surrounding conditions and operate the steering wheel to correct the path of the vehicle.
-Also, make sure to take adequate breaks when fatigued, such as from driving for a long period of time.
+The LDA system does not automatically drive the vehicle or reduce the amount of attention that must be paid to the area in front of the vehicle.
+The driver must always assume full responsibility for driving safely by paying careful attention to the surrounding conditions and operating the steering wheel to correct the path of the vehicle.
+Also, the driver must take adequate breaks when fatigued, such as from driving for a long period of time.